vmonfred0/I_like_trains/README.md

 ## Game rules

 - The goal is to collect as many passengers (they will appear at random positions on the map), incrementing your number of wagons, and then deliver them to the delivery zone.
 The number above each passenger spot indicates how many passengers are at that location.
-You can find the list of passengers with `self.passengers` (in `client/agent.py`).
+You can find the list of passengers with `self.passengers` (in your `common/agents/agent.py`).

 - The train cannot change its direction to the opposite, only to the left or right.